Banking in the United States: Consumer Financial Protection Bureau

-Bank Classification
+Bank classification

-There are various classifications and charters that a bank can obtain in the United States and depending on their classification, they may be overseen by the Federal Reserve and supervised by either the FDIC or OCC.
+There are various classifications and charters that a bank can obtain in the United States.
+Depending on their classification, they may be overseen by the Federal Reserve and supervised by either the FDIC or OCC.

-National Bank
+National bank

 A national bank is a bank that is nationally or federally chartered and is allowed to operate throughout the country in any state.
-The advantage of holding a National Bank Act charter is that a national bank is not subject to state usury laws intended to prevent predatory lending.
+An advantage of holding a National Bank Act charter is that a national bank is not subject to state usury laws intended to prevent predatory lending.
 (However, see also Cuomo v.
 Clearing House Association, L. L. C., stating that federal banking regulations do not preempt the ability of states to enforce their own fair-lending laws.)
 There is currently no federal cap on rates.
 The federal government only requires that whatever rates, fees, or terms are set by issuers be disclosed to the consumer in accordance with the Truth in Lending Act.
 A national bank must have "National" or "N.A." in its corporate name.

 State bank

-A state bank is a bank that is state chartered meaning that it has been formed under the laws of a specific state government and not the federal government.
-Although historically state banks could only operate within the state it was chartered, this distinction slowly eroded.
-In 2010 this distinction was eliminated entirely with the passage of Dodd Frank.
+A state bank is a bank that is state chartered, meaning that it has been formed under the laws of a specific state government and not the federal government.
+Although historically state banks could only operate within the state where it was chartered, this distinction slowly eroded.
+In 2010, this distinction was eliminated with the passage of the Dodd-Frank Act.
 Now state chartered banks may operate branches in any other state.
 A state chartered bank cannot have "National" or "Federal" in its name.

 State non-member bank

-These are the same as state chartered banks but are not members of the federal reserve.
+These are the similar to state chartered banks but are not members of the federal reserve.
 They are still overseen by the FDIC.